 Asheville provides a number of zipline options, including Navitat, Asheville Treetops Adventure Park, Wildwater Zipline, and if you want to venture out a little further, there are number of great options, including the Nantahala National Whitewater Center (NOC).

 Our personal favorite is Navitat due to being environmentally friendly, very safe, and quality and knowledgable guides.

-Take a drive on the Blue Ridge Parkway
+7 - Take a scenic drive on the Blue Ridge Parkway

 The Blue Ridge Parkway literally travels through the city of Asheville.
 The Parkway offers a beautiful and peaceful drive through the surrounding Blue Ridge Mountains.
 From the parkway, you can find a number of wonderful hiking trails, waterfalls, and incredible scenic views.

 The Parkway travels 469 miles from Cherokee NC, through Asheville NC into Virginia.
 Asheville makes for a great home location when visiting the Parkway, and a number of day trips along the Parkway are possible to many different locations.